“Culture is a bit like the soil you plant a seed in. For a seed to grow well, it needs good soil.” thirtyone:eight (a Christian safeguarding charity)

 Start talking about your culture

-Safeguarding Sunday (20 November 2022) is an opportunity to start talking with others about the culture in your church and to think about the part everyone plays in creating that culture, and keeping it going.
+Safeguarding Sunday (usually a date in November) is an opportunity to start talking with others about the culture in your church and to think about the part everyone plays in creating that culture, and keeping it going.

 Healthy, positive cultures lead to safer places for everyone.